nailuj05/blog/blog-src/Improving my bootstrapped build system.md

 Lastly, I made it so that noob will always be executed from the directory the executable lies in, not the directory you call it from (as would be the case usually).
 This allows relative paths to still function even if you call noob from somewhere else.
 For example, I had the issue where I was editing a file inside a `src/` directory, but noob was implemented in the root directory of the project.
 Without this addition, calling noob like this `./../noob` wouldn't work, and you'd had to `cd` back up - well not any longer.

+I also experimented with using noob as a basic preprocessor, you can find that in my [[Creating a Stack Based Programming Language|stack based programming language]].

+You can find the repo for everything [here](https://github.com/nailuj05/noob)